makrai/notes/kratzer88-stage-level-individual-level-pred.md

 (spot (x,y,l)J J
 I n1 ght(l) I
 In 95'(c), quant1fication is over triples.
-The set of triples satisfying the main restrictive c�ause of 95'(c) has very special properties, however.
+The set of triples satisfying the main restrictive caause of 95'(c) has very special properties, however.
 Whenever two triples < 1 , a, b> and <1, c, d> are In the set, then a = c and b = d.
 Why is this?
 The main restrictive clause of 95'(c) ts sattsfted by any triple < 1 ,a, b> such that 8 Is 8 birder and b